openshift-cs/okd.io/source/blog/source/blog/2021-03-16-save-the-date-okd-testing-deployment-workshop.html.markdown

 There will be 4 track break-out rooms set-up for 3 hours:

-Vsphere/UPI - lead by Jamie Magiera (UMich) and Josef Meier (Rohde & Schwarz) Bare Metal/UPI - lead by Andrew Sullivan (Red Hat) and TBD Single Node Cluster - lead by Charro Gruver (Red Hat) and TBD Home Lab Setup - lead by Craig Robinson (Red Hat) and Sri Ramanujam (Datto) Our goal is to triage our exisiting community documentation, identify any short comings and encourage your participation in the OKD-Working Group's testing of the installation and upgrade processes for each OKD release.
+Vsphere/UPI - lead by Jamie Magiera (UMich) and Josef Meier (Rohde & Schwarz) Bare Metal/UPI - lead by Andrew Sullivan (Red Hat) and Jason Pittman (Red Hat) Single Node Cluster - lead by Charro Gruver (Red Hat) and Bruce Link (BCIT) Home Lab Setup - lead by Craig Robinson (Red Hat) and Sri Ramanujam (Datto)

+Our goal is to triage our exisiting community documentation, identify any short comings and encourage your participation in the [OKD-Working Group](okd.io)'s testing of the installation and upgrade processes for each OKD release.

 This is community event NOT meant as a substitute for Red Hat technical support.